xenanetworks/cable-perf-test-suite/docs/source/understanding_rx_tx_eq.rst

 Tuning the TX input equalizer is essential in high-speed transceiver systems, especially when handling high-frequency signals, long transmission distances, or varying channel conditions.
 Proper tuning improves signal integrity, minimizes errors, and ensures reliable communication across different transmission environments.

-Auto-Adaptive Equalization in Transceivers
+Adaptive Equalization in Transceivers
 -------------------------------------------

-Auto-adaptation usually happens on the receiver side:
+Adaptation usually happens on the receiver side:

 * Host RX (Receiving from the module):